Turkish police capture Istanbul nightclub attacker

 - Posted 17 Jan 2017 05:57

-ISTANBUL: Turkish police late Monday (Jan 16) captured the attacker who shot dead 39 people on New Year's night at an Istanbul nightclub in a massacre claimed by the Islamic State (IS) group, state-run TRT television reported.
+ISTANBUL: Turkish police on Monday (Jan 16) captured the suspected militant who slaughtered 39 people on New Year's night at an Istanbul nightclub, detaining him in a raid on a residential area of the city after a long manhunt.

 The alleged assailant was found along with his four-year-old son in an apartment in the Esenyurt district of Istanbul after a massive police operation, TRT reported.

 The IS group took responsibility for the bloodbath, the first time it has ever openly claimed a major attack in Turkey.
-It had previously been blamed for several strikes including bombings at Istanbul airport.
+It had previously been blamed for several strikes including triple suicide bombings at Istanbul airport in June.

 The suspect was caught in an operation jointly carried out by the Turkish police and the spy agency MIT, Turkish TV said.

-Dogan news agency published a picture of the detained man with blood on his face and T-shirt, his neck gripped by a policeman.
+Turkish media published a picture of the detained man with blood on his face and T-shirt, his neck gripped by a policeman.
+Television images showed him being roughly led away, his head bent low.

 There had been confusion over the identity of the attacker in the wake of the massacre, with reports initially suggesting a Kyrgyz national and then a Uighur from China.